 Vitamin C is a potent antioxidant and is also used for many other purposes including: enhancing exercise metabolism, photo-protection of skin, improving negative moods, lowering high blood pressure, and for maintaining optimal joint health.

-The following summarizes the multiple beneficial effects of a multivitamin with added vitamin C:
+The multiple beneficial effects of a multivitamin with added vitamin C:

 - Preventing and treating the common cold